huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 Example:

 Your lambda function has 128 MB of allocated memory.
 It is executed 20 million times per month and runs for 800 ms each time it is executed.
 What would you be charged?

-The following information is obtained from AWS Lambda Pricing - https://aws.amazon.com/lambda/pricing/

 ##### Monthly compute charges